Skip to content ↓

 • gives students opportunities to extend their learning beyond the classroom through a wide range of extra-curricular activities,

-The impact of our curriculum is measured in broadest sense - mental health, physical health, attendance, first-generation university students etc
+The impact of our curriculum is measured in broadest sense - mental health, physical health, attendance, first-generation university students etc.

 Curriculum Organisation

 The curriculum outlines the key knowledge which students need to learn over their time at the Academy in order to be successful; this will then drive what and how we teach students as well as how we assess their learning.
-A knowledge rich, challenging curriculum will require students to think deeply about subject and lesson content.
+A knowledge rich, challenging curriculum that will require students to think deeply about subject and lesson content.
 In other words, the level of challenge in the curriculum sets the bar for the level of challenge in our classrooms.

 This is a period of great change in education, we review our curriculum annually to ensure that it best meets the needs of learners.

-PSHCE is delivered twice weekly to all students in Years 7 to 13 by their Form Tutor.
 A comprehensive programme of study promotes students' personal development, and enhances their spiritual, moral, social and cultural knowledge and understanding.
 We prepare students for life in modern Britain and ensure that they are aware of the fundamental British values of democracy, rule of law, individual liberty, and tolerance of different faiths.
 They learn about diversity, equality and respect across all elements of society, including different religions.
 Students also receive age-appropriate teaching on relationships, sex and health education; they learn about healthy lifestyles and the importance of maintaining physical and mental wellbeing.
 Students are also taught about careers and the world of work, preparing them for future success in education, employment or training.
 We support and encourage all our students to be confident, responsible and respectful individuals.

 • The Fandom Zone